 Equally, though there are no modern day examples, the title of Prince/Princess could also be held without the style of Royal Highness.
 The two are separable.

-Some people argue that this letters patent doesn’t carry enough force to override the 1917 letters patent and that Edward’s children are still Princes and Princesses.
+Some people argue that this doesn’t carry enough force to override the 1917 letters patent and that Edward’s children are still Princes and Princesses.
 They are styled as James, Viscount Severn and The Lady Louise Windsor.
 There’s nothing stopping The Queen revoking this at a later time and allowing Prince Edward’s children to be princes and princesses.
+And as has been discussed a lot recently, as things stand when the Prince of Wales succeeds as king then his fourth grandchild will automatically become Prince Archie according to those letters patent.